sparkflows/sparkflows-docs/docs/user-guide/data-preparation/parse.rst

 Field Splitter
 ----------------------------------------

-Below is a sample workflow which contains ``Field Splitter`` processor in Fire Insights.
+Below is a sample workflow which contains ``Field Splitter`` processor in Sparkflows.
 It demonstrates the usage of ``Field Splitter`` node to split a column value using a delimiter into multiple data columns.
 Splitted columns are appended to output.

 It does the following processing of data: